huxh10/huxh10.github.io/README.md

 ## Xiaohe Hu | 胡效赫

 I am a postdoc at Tsinghua University.
-Previously, I received my Ph.D. and B.Eng. from Tsinghua University, where I worked in NSLab (CN ver.).
+Previously, I received my Ph.D. and B.Eng. from Tsinghua University, where I worked in NSLab.
 I visited Berkeley NetSys Lab during my PhD study time.

 My research interests lie in architecting, building, and tuning systems.
 Currently, I am working on a state-of-the-art tapping system.
 My long-term project is to develop a programmable network processor.